 New Graduate Funding Opportunities!

 The Interdepartmental Genetics Program is now offering a competitive fellowship to select applicants to its PhD program.
-This prestigious fellowship comes with a $28,000 annual stipend plus tuition, and allows students to rotate through multiple Genetics research labs before choosing a thesis advisor.
-Submit your applications soon, its deadline is February 15, 2013.
+This prestigious fellowship comes with an annual stipend of at least $28,000 plus tuition, and allows students to rotate through multiple Genetics research labs before choosing a thesis advisor.
+Submit your applications soon, its deadline is December 15, 2013.
 More information

 For applicants from China, the Interdepartmental Genetics Program is also accepting China Scholarship Council (CSC) participants.
 Applications for this program should be submitted directly to the Kansas State University Graduate School.
 More information about the CSC program and application

 The goal of the interdepartmental Genetics Graduate Program at Kansas State University is to train M.S. and Ph.D. students in the basic principles and applications of classical and molecular genetics for careers in research, teaching, and industry.
 The program is diverse and includes faculty from the Division of Biology and the Departments of: Agronomy; Animal Sciences and Industry; Biochemistry and Molecular Biophysics; Entomology; Plant Pathology; Statistics; and Horticulture, Forestry and Recreational Resources.
 As a result, research opportunities are diverse and include plant and animal breeding, population and evolutionary genetics, quantitative genetics, molecular and developmental genetics, and genomics and bioinformatics.
 Interdisciplinary interactions are fostered and encouraged based upon a common interest in genetics.
 Such interactions often bridge basic and applied genetics and merge diverse fields such as agriculture and computer sciences.
 Thus, the Genetics Graduate Program offers students a truly interdisciplinary and interactive environment in which to pursue their scientific interests.